Moebius Syndrome

 How is Moebius syndrome diagnosed?

-• Facial weakness or paralysis that has been present since birth but does not get worse over time.
+• Your child has facial weakness or paralysis that’s been present since birth but hasn’t gotten worse over time.

-• Inability to move one or both eyes outward or side to side (but can move the eyes up and down).
+• They can’t move one eye or both eyes outward or side to side, but they can move them up and down.

 Management and Treatment